containers/podman-desktop/tests/playwright/README.md

 export default config;
 ```

-### Setting and Running the E2E tests
+### Setting and Running the E2E tests with @podman-desktop/tests-playwright npm package

 Since you have your tests and testing framework at place, you can now run your tests from the repository.

-You will to checkout podman-desktop repository and build it first.
+You will have to checkout podman-desktop repository and build it first.

 1. `git clone https://github.com/containers/podman-desktop`
 2. `cd podman-desktop`